trivikverma/researchgroup/content/welcome/welcome.md

 * celebrating individual and team achievements
 * disseminating essential and timely information

-Weekly lab meetings are a chance to discuss our research as a team.
+Weekly group meetings are a chance to discuss our research as a team.
 We will all be on a schedule of 2 members presenting every week.
 When it is your chance, you are expected to introduce a problem, on observation or a result of your analyses to the group in **10 minutes**, followed by a **15 minute** discussion.
 An excellent way to utilise this time for feedback and discussions is to start with a clear and high-level but brief description of your problem/analyses and a question posed to the group.
-All lab members come from diverse backgrounds with individual experiences that may offer a solution to your problem.
+Group members come from diverse backgrounds with individual experiences that may offer a solution to your problem.

 These presentations could be anything among,
 - Data collection